 Изберете регион от картата, за да видите детайли.

-The capital is the district with the highest GDP per capita, with a volume more than twice larger than both the national average and that of Sofia district which ranks second in this category.
-In 2020, GDP per capita in Sofia reached 38,900 BGN, against 17,300 BGN in the country.
-Salaries and incomes are growing and their amounts are significantly higher.
-The average annual gross salary reached 23,000 BGN in 2020, against 16,700 BGN in the country.
+The capital is the district with the highest GDP per capita, with a volume more than twice the national average and far above that of Sofia district, the second-ranking district in this category.
+In 2022, GDP per capita in Sofia reached 53,700 BGN, against 26,000 BGN in the country.
+Salaries and pensions have also been growing and their amounts are significantly higher than average.
+The average annual gross salary or people employed under labor contract has reached 29,700 BGN, against 21,200 BGN in the country, and the average monthly pension – 957 BGN, versus 784 BGN in the country.
+What is more, the rate of increase of both indicators is considerably faster than in the country.
 The capital is also the district with the lowest poverty level.
-The share of the population living with material deprivation amounts to 9.6%, versus 19.4% nationally in 2020, while that of people living below the national poverty line is 11.3%, compared to 22.1% nationally in 2021.
+The share of the population living below the national poverty line is 8.1%, compared to 20.6% nationally in 2023.
+At the same time, however, the Gini coefficient for income inequality remains high.

 |